photoprism/photoprism-docs/docs/known-issues.md

 ### JPEG Size Limit

-If you want to limit the size of the generated JPEGs, you currently cannot use RawTherapee as a converter.
-In general, you can limit the size of the generated JPEG images when converting RAW files with the environment variable `PHOTOPRISM_JPEG_SIZE` or the CLI parameter `--jpeg-size`.
-However, this does not work if you use RawTherapee as converter, because unlike Darktable it does not support CLI options to limit JPEG size:
+RawTherapee cannot be used to convert RAWs if you want to limit the size of JPEGs.
+In general, when converting RAW files, the size of the generated JPEG images can be limited using the environment variable `PHOTOPRISM_JPEG_SIZE` or the CLI parameter `--jpeg-size`.
+However, this does not work with RawTherapee because, unlike Darktable, it does not support CLI options for limiting JPEG size:

 - [RAW: PHOTOPRISM_JPEG_SIZE is ignored when converting RAW with RawTherapee #2446](https://github.com/photoprism/photoprism/issues/2446)